Breaking up is Hard to Do: Hidden Business Debts and Breach of Contract When a Business and Personal Relationship Ends

 As for Armstrong’s claim against Hicks, the Judge ruled that it is not unreasonable for such a complicated business deal to take time to complete.
 The Judge ordered that the only damages payable to Armstrong would be 2% interest on the money she was to receive upon Hicks’ obtaining of financing.

-The lawyers at Lex Arbesman Legal bring a personalized and practical approach to legal disputes.
+The lawyers at NULaw bring a personalized and practical approach to legal disputes.
 If you are a business owner going through the emotionally and financially trying times of a separation or divorce, we can help.
 We rely on our combined family and corporate law experience to advise entrepreneurs and help them identify and mitigate potential legal risks, including any that may arise from a family dispute that may affect their business.
 Contact us by email or by phone at 416-481-5604.